alexwlchan/alexwlchan.net/src/_drafts/best-age-picker.md

 The cake is drawn entirely using SVG animations, which I haven't used before.
 I'm quite pleased with how well it works, and how close I was able to get to my original idea.
-I know there are quite a few ways to do animation on the web; I wanted to experiment with the [SVG &lt;animate&gt; tag][animate].
+I know there are quite a few ways to do animation on the web; I wanted to experiment with the [SVG `<animate>` tag][animate].

-The basic idea of the &lt;animate&gt; tag is that you can change the value of an attribute of an element over time.
+The basic idea of the `<animate>` tag is that you can tell it different values that an attribute of an element can take over time.
-For example, here I'm animating the width of a rectangle by increasing it from 0 to 100, and back to 0 again:
+For example, here I'm animating a rectangle by increasing the `width` it from 0 to 100, and then decreasing it back to 0 again:

 ```xml
 <rect width="10" height="10" fill="black">